ntdkhiem/cloud-distributed-compression-platform/notes.md

 - once the upload is complete and the table is built, manager should upload to GCS under the same job ID so the worker can retrieve later.
 - sends a message to MQ with job's id, object's path, table's path.
+    - publishes a message to Pub/Sub with predefined schema
 - immediately returns 202 code with job's id.

 ### worker
 - the worker should be the consumer of the MQ, listening for new job message.
+    - follow Pub/Sub created subscription model.
 - once receives the message, parses the content.
 - downloads frequency table to build the huffman tree
 - download/stream? the original file from GCS, in chunks (1MB?)